 Drug Discovery and Clinical Therapeutics Program

-This program supports research aimed at designing and developing novel research tools for neuroimaging novel therapeutic agents for the treatment of mental disorders.
-Supported research includes studies of structural chemistry of molecular targets, identification of pharmacological research tool, and preclinical drug discovery.
-The program supports the National Cooperative Drug Discovery and Development Groups for the Treatment of Mental Disorders (NCDDDG).
-The NCDDDG encourages public-private partnerships to accelerate the discovery of pharmacological agents targeting novel molecular targets implicated in the pathophysiology of mental disorders to increase the availability of pharmacologic research tools for basic and clinical research; to facilitate the development and validation of models to evaluate novel therapeutics in mood disorders; to support early phase human clinical testing to rapidly assess the safety and efficacy of promising drug candidates; and, to facilitate the development and validation of new clinical measures or biomarkers suitable for use in human proof of concept trials of novel therapeutics.
+This program supports research aimed at designing and developing novel research tools for neuroimaging novel therapeutic agents for the treatment of mental illnesses.
+This program also supports the National Cooperative Drug Discovery/Development Groups for the Treatment of Mental Disorders (NCDDG).
+The NCDDG encourages public-private partnerships to accelerate the discovery of pharmacological agents targeting novel molecular processes implicated in the pathophysiology of mental illnesses; to facilitate the development and validation of predictive assays for developing novel therapeutics for mental illnesses; to support early phase human clinical testing to rapidly assess the safety and efficacy of promising drug candidates; and, to facilitate the development and validation of new clinical measures or biomarkers suitable for use in human proof of concept trials of novel therapeutics.
 Areas of interest include:

-- Developing and testing PET/SPECT imaging ligands for targets implicated in mental disorders in proof of concept studies as potential biomarkers for drug discovery and for pathophysiological studies of mental disorders.
+- Developing and testing PET/SPECT imaging ligands for novel targets implicated in mental illnesses in proof of concept studies as potential biomarkers for drug discovery and for pathophysiological studies of mental illnesses.

-- Establishing proof of concept studies to assess safety and tolerability of novel mechanism of action drugs in normal human subjects, especially drugs in the early stages of development for the treatment of mental disorders.
+- Establishing proof of concept studies to assess safety and tolerability of novel mechanism of action drugs in human subjects, especially drugs in the early stages of development for the treatment of mental illnesses.